Documentation

 func NewPidFD ¶

 NewPidFD creates a new pidfd for the specified process ID.
-The pidfd is created with PIDFD_NONBLOCK flag.
+The pidfd is created with PIDFD_NONBLOCK. pidfd_open sets close-on-exec.

 Returns an error if the process does not exist or if pidfd is not supported.